danReynolds/Psych306/chapter3.md

 Combining these hypercolumn filters is the job of other portions of the cortex downstream in the visual system.

 ## Selective Adaptation: The Psychologist's Electrode

+Can't do experiments on humans, often use animals, and to make inferences about humans, need to use **adaptation**:

+technique that gives psychologists a non-invasive electrode they can use to probe the human brain.

+Selective adaptation provides evidence that the human visual system contains neurons selective for spatial frequency and orientation.

+Selective adaptation causes the neurons most sensitive to the adapting stimulus to become fatigued.
+Neurons sensitive to spatial frequency of the adapting stimulus have their contrast sensitive reduced.

+Higher contrast is needed after adaptation, to stimulate these neurons.
+Neurons responsive to much higher or lower spatial frequencies are not fatigued by the adaptation procedure, so contrast sensitivity for these spatial frequencies is not affected.

+## Spatial Frequency - Tuned Pattern Analyzers in Human vision

+The human Context Sensitivity Function (CSF) reflects the sensitivity of multiple individual pattern analyzers.
+These pattern analyzers are implemented by ensembles of cortical neurons, with each set of cells tuned to a limited range of spatial frequencies and orientations and they are referred to as **spatial frequency channels**.

+Different spatial frequencies emphasize different types of information.
+Low frequencies emphasize broad outlines of the face, and high frequencies carry info about fine details.

+If we want to know how many people are in a scene, use low-frequency channels, while if we want to know if someone is smiling, use high-frequency channels.

+## Development of Spatial vision

+Most widely used method for studying infant vision is based on observations by Robert Fantz in the 60s:

+If infants are shown two scenes, they invariably stare at the more complex scene, with the most contours.
+If an infant is shown two patches, one containing stripes and the other uniform gray, the infant will prefer to look at the stripes.

+Or measure visual electrical potentials (VEPs) electrical signals from the brain that are evoked by visual stimul, by attaching electrodes to the scalp and measuring the changes.
+Can measure an entire CSF in 10s in a nonverbal infant.

+## Development of the Contrast Sensitivity Function

+Sensitivity to low spatial frequencies develops much more rapidly than sensitivity to high spatial frequencies.
+Low sensitivity cSF may reach near adult levels at 9 weeks of age, whereas higher continues to develop.